hallaji/hallaji/sections/en~landing-home.md

     title: Vahid Hallaji — Software Engineer
 ---

 My name is **Vahid Hallaji**.
-I'm a software engineer hailing from the lovely city of Melbourne.
+I'm a software engineer from the lovely city of Melbourne.
 I spend my days developing web and mobile stacks, but my passion for coding started way back in the early 2000s when I stumbled upon the source code of a blog!
 I couldn't resist taking a peek and have been hooked on software ever since.